hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/firefox.md

 2. **Mocking `Path`:**  The code creates paths using `Path`.
 The provided tests would not correctly run, you need to create a test file and provide a fake path.

 3. **Error Handling:**  The original code had basic `try...except` blocks, but comprehensive error handling is key.
-The `test_firefox_exception_handling` demonstrates handling `WebDriverException`.
+The `test_firefox_exception_handling` demonStartes handling `WebDriverException`.
 You might want to add more specific exception types based on the actual `Firefox` class.

 4. **Clearer Test Names:** Test names now accurately reflect the test conditions.